-Lack of spontaneity is this method's major drawback.
+Lack of spontaneity is the major drawback to this method.
 There are few side effects.

-Penile implants are an option for men who cannot take medication or haven’t been helped by less invasive treatments.
-In general, they work well in restoring sexual function, and men are usually satisfied with the results.
+Penile implants are an option for men who cannot take medication or have not been helped by less invasive treatments.
+In general, implants work well in restoring sexual function, and men are usually satisfied with the results.

-Two types of surgical implants are used for the treatment of erectile dysfunction:
+Two types of surgical implants are used for the treatment of ED:

 Erectile tissue is permanently damaged when these devices are implanted, and these procedures are irreversible.
 Although uncommon, mechanical breakdown can occur, or the device can slip or bulge.
 In addition, a less than optimal quality of erection may result.
 Infection is a rare, but serious, complication.